top of page

 Welcome to The Craver Family Page, which furnishes historical detail beyond the site index, exploring four generations of Cravers in the line of Johannes Craver of Rensselaer County, New York.

 6. Mary Madgalene Craver (Mënck) --According to family records, Magdalene Craver (1832-after 1880), wife of Johann Mënck, was the daughter of Zachariah Craver and Anne Weatherwax.
-Magdalene came from a large family of more than a dozen children, eight of whose names have come down to us including Anna, Angelina, Julia, Jefferson, Lawrence and Catherine Craver.
-The U.S., Presbyterian Church Records, 1701-1970 lists the birthdate of Magdalen Craver as June 9, 1830, and her baptism date as Sept.
+Magdalene (also called Magdalena in some records) came from a large family of more than a dozen children, eight of whose names have come down to us including Anna, Angelina, Julia, Jefferson, Lawrence and Catherine Craver.
+The U.S., Presbyterian Church Records, 1701-1970 lists the birthdate of Magdalene Craver as June 9, 1830, and her baptism date as Sept.
 2, 1832 in the Jermain Memorial Presbyterian Church in Watervliet, New York.
 (In the 1880 census Magdalene gave her and her parents' place of birth as Virginia, which is where they later settled, but they were all undoubtedly born in New York, as documented in church records.)
 According to New York Marriages, 1686-1980, Zachariah Craver (b.1800) married Anne Weatherwax (b.
-March 1, 1801, NY) on Aug.22, 1818 in the First Lutheran Church in Albany, New York.
-Their first daughter, Christina Catherine Craver, was christened in 1820 in the Dutch Protestant Reformed Church in Niskayuna, Schenectady Co., NY.
+March 1, 1801 in New York) on Aug.22, 1818 in the First Lutheran Church in Albany, New York.
+Their first daughter, Christina Catherine Craver, was born on June 2, 1819 and christened in the Dutch Protestant Reformed Church in Niskayuna, Schenectady Co., NY.
 (Catherine married Johann Mënck, but died not long afterwards and Johann remarried her younger sister Magdalene in Washington DC in 1849.)
 Magdalene's other siblings are listed as: Julia Marie (b.1823, NY), Jefferson Lawrence Craver (b.1825, NY), Zachariah (Jr.--b.1827) in Blooming Grove, Rens.
 Co.
 NY), David G. Craver (Jr.--b.1833, NY), Angelina (b.1835, NY), subsequent children being born in Elizabeth City, Virginia during the period when, according to Anna Blann, the father, Zachariah, was appointed to a post in Fortress Monroe, a Union military fort.
-The Virginia children were: Moses Monroe (b.1837-other records indicate NY), John Tyler Craver (b.1837), Virginia (b.1839), James Madison (b.1843), Thomas Jefferson (b.1841).
-(Magdalene was born in NY in 1832.)
-The 1850 census shows their address as Old Point Comfort, Elizabeth City, Virginia.
-Anna and Magdalene settled on the Eastern shore of Maryland; Dave and Jefferson also settled in Maryland, Monroe & Jefferson in Baltimore.
-(Monroe Craver was riding with Stonewall Jackson when Jackson was mortally wounded.)
-The rest of the family remained in Virginia.
-Zachariah Craver appears in Watervliet, Albany, New York in the 1830 census, then in the Virginia census records in 1840-1860.
-Moses Monroe Craver appears in the 1870 Virginia census and is listed in the roster of Confederate soldiers as belonging to the !st Artillery, Company A (Also listed is "M. M. Craver" of the Light Artillery; W. P. Carter’s Co.)

 Apparently it was a real love marriage, and through the influence of the bride's family, [Zacharia] Craver was appointed to a post in Fortress Monroe [mid 1830's].
 There was a large family ... [and the children were] educated with those of the officers stationed at the fort.
 When the great struggle between North and South took place, the Cravers should have been Northern sympathizers.
 It was not to be.
 Every son enlisted in the Southern Army.
 Two sisters, Anna and Magdalene, had settled in Maryland on the Eastern Shore.
 On the strength of their father's position, the younger girls obtained passes to visit their sisters in Maryland and always returned with smuggled medical supplies for the Southern Army.
 The supplies were tied around their waists, hidden by the voluminous hoop skirts of the times.